 He’d chuckled, matching my smile.
 “I know you do, Mom.
 That’s why I’m showing you this drawer.”

 It was a small but sweet bonding moment.
-Yogurt had always been my go-to snack when babysitting, especially with so many other foods off-limits because of the wheat content.
-Fruits, particularly, were a rarity, a habit left over from my fitness competition days.
-So, raspberries were only an occasional treat for me.
+Yogurt had always been my go-to snack when visiting, and raspberries were an occasional treat.

 Shortly after, Megan and Nate said they were going to head down the street to watch the game at her sister’s house.

-“Would you mind watching the kids while we are away watching the game for a little while.”
-They asked.
+“Would you mind watching the kids while we’re at the game?” they asked.

 Something changed.